Art History and Archaeology

 Undergraduate Research in Courses

-At the heart of the major is the Majors Colloquium (AHIS UN3000 INTRO LIT/METHODS OF ART HIST) which introduces students to different methodological approaches to art history and critical texts that have shaped the discipline.
+At the heart of the major is the Majors Colloquium (AHIS UN3000 INTRO LIT/METHODS OF ART HIST) which introduces students to different methodological approaches to Art History and critical texts that have shaped the discipline.
 This course also prepares students for the independent research required in seminars and advanced lecture courses, and should be taken during junior year.
-Sign-up information will be circulated via the department listserv.
-The Majors Colloquium cannot be substituted by a transfer course.

 Senior Thesis Coursework and Requirements

-The Senior Thesis is an optional project open to Art History, History and Theory of Architecture, and combined Art History+Visual Arts majors.
+The Senior Thesis is an optional project open to Art History, History & Theory of Architecture, and combined Art History+Visual Arts majors.
 It is a year‐long project encompassing the senior year, as well as the summer before, and will consume much of winter break and all of spring break.
 Substantial research and preparation is completed in the summer before the senior year.
 Submitting a senior thesis qualifies students to compete for departmental honors and (indirectly) strengthens dossiers for university honors.
 It is also an opportunity for students interested in graduate school to build their academic resumes and experience the intensity and rewards of graduate-style research.

 All thesis writers are required to enroll in the year‐long (YC) course AHIS UN3002 Senior Thesis Seminar, which is offered as a 3‐point seminar in the fall and a 3‐point seminar in the spring.
 This 6‐point year‐long seminar may substitute for a single elective lecture course.
 Students receive a grade at the end of the spring term which is applied to both semesters of the seminar.
 If a student withdraws after the fall term, they will receive a P/F grade for the fall term which cannot be applied to the major.